2192

 Sales Growth

-As you can see below, BigCommerce's revenue growth has been solid over the last two years, growing from $64.9 million in Q4 FY2021 to $84.15 million this quarter.
+As you can see below, BigCommerce's revenue growth has been strong over the last three years, growing from $46.66 million in Q1 2021 to $80.36 million this quarter.

 BigCommerce Total Revenue

-Next quarter's guidance suggests that BigCommerce is expecting revenue to grow 7.3% year on year to $77 million, slowing down from the 8.6% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $331.1 million at the midpoint, growing 7% year on year compared to the 10.9% increase in FY2023.
+Next quarter's guidance suggests that BigCommerce is expecting revenue to grow 7.1% year on year to $80.8 million, slowing down from the 10.6% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 6.8% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-BigCommerce's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77.5% in Q4.
+BigCommerce's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 77.1% in Q1.

 BigCommerce Gross Margin (GAAP)

 That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Significantly up from the last quarter, BigCommerce's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+BigCommerce's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that BigCommerce is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-BigCommerce's free cash flow came in at $12.24 million in Q4, turning positive over the last year.
+BigCommerce burned through $4.22 million of cash in Q1 , increasing its cash burn by 80.7% year on year.

 BigCommerce Free Cash Flow